5 Ways to Kickstart Your Art – #3: Make Drawing Part of the Process

-(If you missed the previous blogs, here is Post #1 on Value
+(If you missed the previous blogs, catch up on the whole series here)

 There seems to be a lot of resistance to - or at least avoidance of - spending time drawing before painting, but I've found that one of the biggest ways to make my paintings better is to spend much more time drawing.
 A big reason I feel there's hesitation to spend more time doing it is that we see the process as separate from painting, but I want us to re-think how we see drawing!